SolaceSamples/solace-samples-javascript/docs/_tutorials/request-reply.md

 ![]({{ site.baseurl }}/images/javascript-request-reply_2.png)

-Now, open _BasicRequestor/BasicRequestor.html_ page in the browser and connect to the same Solace message router as the _BasicReplier_ specifying the router’s URL and clicking “Connect” button.
+Now, open _BasicRequestor/BasicRequestor.html_ page in the browser and connect to the same Solace message router as the _BasicReplier_ specifying the router’s connection properties and clicking “Connect” button.

 The following is a screenshot of the tutorial’s _BasicRequestor/BasicRequestor.html_ web page with the JavaScript debug console open in the Firefox browser.
 It captures the page after it was loaded and the “Connect” button was clicked.